abirvalarg/pic12asm/README.md

 - Tested only with PIC12F509
 - Register names don't work yet, will be fixed in future versions
 - Destination select is always required if supported by instruction
-- Assembler doesn't check for incorrect values
+- Assembler doesn't check for all incorrect values